cmang/durdraw/README.md

 [Theme]
 theme-16: ~/.durdraw/themes/mutedchill-16.dtheme.ini
 theme-256: ~/.durdraw/themes/mutedform-256.dtheme.ini

+[Logging]
+; filepath is the path to the log file.
+Default is ./durdraw.log ;filepath: ./durdraw.log

+; level sets the logging level.
+Available options: DEBUG, INFO, WARNING, ERROR, CRITICAL.
+Default is WARNING ;level: WARNING
 ```

 The option `'theme-16'` sets the path to the theme file used in 16-color mode, and `'theme-256'` sets the theme file used for 256-color mode.